satvikxbansal/Spotter--Mediapipe-/README.md

 - Form Check: opens Free Analysis exercise selection.
 - Running Analysis: visible as Coming Soon.
 - Trophies: opens the trophy area.

+Dashboard insights are now presentation-aware.
+The dashboard can fetch and rank insight candidates without consuming the repeat cooldown; the cooldown is recorded only when the card appears.
+Users can open the Evidence sheet from the insight card, and the store records lightweight engagement such as opened, helpful, and not helpful.

 ### Quick Start